 The non-egg dough was perfect.
 It was beautifully soft and passed the windowpane test before shaping.
 The egg dough was even softer and could stretch further, but tore easier than its rival.

 Comparing the finished loaves

-Both of the loaves could have done with a bit more time to develop.
-I get that they won’t be winning any awards but the test still showed expected results in the final product.
+Both of the loaves would have liked a bit more time to develop.
+I get that they won’t be winning any awards!
+But the test still showed expected results in the final product.

 The egg loaf had a darker coloured crumb.
 It’s also softer and more even.
 During the oven spring, the egg loaf rose more and the cut opened up nicely.
 On looks, the loaf with egg was the obvious winner!

 But on taste, everyone in my family approved of the non-egg loaf more.
 It had more flavour, a light butteriness and can easily be eaten on its own!
 The eggy bread felt softer on the crumb, more chewy and had a lighter flavour.
 The rustic charm of the great flour from Shipton Mill was lost.
 It was crying out for some extra sweetness!

 When making my first attempt at the egg version of the recipe I’m not sure what I did but I must have added too much water and I made a soup!
 Not wanting to waste any ingredients I chucked a cup of flour into the bowl and continued mixing.
 It bound together in a wet, artisan dough so I left it to bulk ferment for 3-4 hours whilst I started again for the experiment.